sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

    irrelevant dependencies by looking at names of members that got modified and checking if dependent source files mention those names

+The name hashing optimization is enabled by default since sbt 0.13.6.

 ## Implementation of incremental recompilation

 This sections goes into details of incremental compiler implementation.
 It's